 The main cost of most desired human activity is its price.
 For instance, though probably the majority of people would like to dine regularly in luxury restaurants, to buy high-quality products or to spend their vacation on tropical islands, etc., they do not do so because these activities are rather expensive.
-It is widely acknowledged that inner city car use is higher than optimal because its price does not reflect its social costs (Banister 1994, Maibach et al. 2008); that is a market distortion occurs.
-Namely, at the societal level car use is costly in the sense that, besides the monetary costs covered by the car users or other private entities (e.g. by employers), it entails a lot of external costs

-(e.g. the cost of air pollution, climate change, etc.) and subsidies (e.g. discounted parking prices for residents, commuting subsidies), which are borne by society and not by the car users.
-These costs (the external costs and subsidies) are referred to as public costs12 in the dissertation to differentiate them from social costs (private costs and external costs), private costs (non-monetary costs borne by the user and monetary costs that are actually paid in order to pursue the activity), external costs (costs borne by a third party who did not agree to it) and conventional subsidies (monetary costs that are not paid from public resources).
+However, prices do not always reflect all monetary costs of an activity due to the externalities and subsidies.
+In welfare economics externalities are defined as external costs (in the case of a negative externality) or benefits (for positive externalities) borne by a third party not involved in the production or consumption of a good or service (Pigou 1920).
+It is widely acknowledged that inner city car use is more intensive than optimal, because its price does not include its social costs (Banister 1994, Maibach et al. 2008); that is a market distortion occurs.
+Namely, at the societal level car use is costly in the sense that, besides the monetary costs (e.g. the cost of air pollution, climate change, etc.) and subsidies (e.g. discounted parking prices for residents, commuting subsidies), which are borne by society and not by the car users.
+These costs (the external costs and subsidies) are referred to as public costs12 in the dissertation to differentiate them from social costs (private costs and external costs), private costs (non-monetary costs borne by the user and monetary costs that are actually paid in order to pursue the activity), external costs (costs borne by a third party who did not agree to it) and conventional subsidies (monetary costs that are paid from public resources).
 Note that conventional subsidies are private monetary costs that are not paid by the users.
 The private costs borne by the users are referred to as individual costs in the dissertation.
 Thus social costs can be interpreted as the sum of individual costs and public costs.
-Note that the social costs of public transportation can be divided to individual costs and public costs, too.
+Note that the social costs of public transportation and cycling can be divided to individual costs and public costs, too.